www.canadianfishing.com

 35 boards of 1 X 6, 16 foot long

-16 pcs. of 2 X 6, 16 inches long for retainers
+16 short pcs. of 2 X 6, each 16 inches long, for retainers

 Other Parts

-6 pcs. styrofoam billets, 20 inches wide, 9 or 10 inches thick, 8 foot long.
+6 pcs.
+Styrofoam billets, 20 inches wide, 9 or 10 inches thick, 8 foot long.
 These are standard billets made by Dow Chemical.

 4 pcs. corner brackets.
 More about them here.